vittominacori/erc1363-payable-token/docs/index.md

 function _transferReceived(address token, address operator, address from, uint256 value, bytes data) internal virtual
 ```

 _Called after validating a `onTransferReceived`.
-Override this method to make your stuff within your contract._
+Implement this method to make your stuff within your contract._

 #### Parameters